 Digital radiography utilizes computer technology and digital sensors for the acquisition, viewing, storage, and sharing of radiographic images.
 It offers several advantages over the older traditional film based methods of taking x-rays.
 The most significant of theses advantages is that digital radiography reduces a patient’s exposure to radiation.
 Other benefits are that images can be viewed instantly after being taken, can be seen simultaneously as needed by multiple practitioners, and can be easily shared with other offices.Read More

-Air abrasion can be used as an alternative to the drill in many procedures.
+It's a new instrument that can be used as an alternative to the drill in many procedures.
 A microscopically fine powder is carried to the tooth by a stream of air, gently spraying away decay.
-In a simple sense, you could say it works like a precise miniature sandblaster.
+In a simple sense, you cold say it works like a precise miniature sandblaster.

 Composite-Resin Fillings: Tooth-colored filings that are light cures to match your teeth.Read More

 Among the many significant advances in modern dentistry has been the development of dental laser technology.
 Today, dental lasers are being increasingly used to treat tooth decay, periodontal disease, perform biopsies or for the removal of oral lesions, to cure restorative (filling) materials, as well to activate in-office teeth whitening systems.Read More